-It is one reason why women consider getting their hair relaxed.
-While chemically relaxed hair is easy to maintain, it needs a thorough hair care routine to prevent damage, frizz, and breakage.
-Keep reading to learn how to maintain your relaxed locks.
+Although chemically relaxed hair is easier to maintain, it still requires a strict hair care routine to prevent damage, frizz, and breakage.
+Keep reading to learn how to maintain your relaxed hair.

 What Is Relaxed Hair?